-Are you one of the many women who have entered a doctor’s office seeking to reduce the symptoms of stress?
-If so, you may feel like you have increased your stress by getting this appointment, only to be told that the physical exam results were normal.
-Adding insult to the situation was the amount of time that you spent nervously waiting for a telephone call and then receiving normal blood test results.
-Now you are stuck with new stress with your “normal” health status, because the exams did not identify the problem.
+Always feeling tired is a widely accepted condition of normal life.
+Are you one of the many women who have entered a doctor’s office who have entered a doctor’s office with complaints of low energy, feeling tired and stressed?
+If so, you may feel like you have increased your stress by getting this appointment, only to be told that your full physical exam was normal.
+Adding insult to the situation was the amount of time spent nervously waiting for a telephone call and then receiving normal blood levels results.
+Now you are stuck with anxiety about your “normal” full physical exam, because the exams did not identify the problem.
 So what is the problem?

-Constantly feeling overwhelmed and fatigued, while dealing with numerous responsibilities, is a struggle requiring great effort.
+Constantly feeling overwhelming fatigue while dealing with numerous responsibilities, is a struggle requiring great effort.
 You may think, “What is going on with me?
-My physical exam and lab tests are normal.
-By the process of eliminating medical illness, I must now consider that stress maybe causing these problems.
+My full physical exam and blood level results are normal.
+By the process of eliminating medical illness, I must now consider the possibility that stress may be causing these problems.
 Could I be doing this to myself?
-Am I losing control of everything, even my brain?”
+Am I losing self control of everything, even my brain?”

-Every organ in the body has specific distress signals.
+Every organ in the body has specific stress signals.
 We all recognize that chest pain relates to the heart and that shortness of breath relates to the lungs.
 Our brain also delivers specific signals designed to grab our immediate attention.
-Unfortunately, we have not been very good at recognizing these signs.
+Unfortunately, we have not been very good at recognizing these stress signals.
 Low mental energy, abrupt mood swings, memory difficulties and constant fatigue can all be stress signals from our brain.

-Acceptance of a brain related symptom is challenging!
-It is hard to believe that physical pain, like chest pain or fatigue is not associated with a medical problem.
+Acceptance of an emotional health condition is challenging!
+It is hard to believe that physical pain, like chest pain or fatigue, is not associated with a medical problem.
 People believe that there is a distinct mind-body split.
 They feel that their physical symptoms cannot be a signal of stress from the brain.
-It takes time to accept that lifestyle, work place attitudes toward change can all be factors contributing to physical pain.
+It take time to accept that lifestyle, the workplace and attitudes toward change can all be factors contributing to physical pain.
 It is much easier to seek a second medical opinion than to consider a brain-related diagnosis.

 The number of people who are clueless about the importance of achieving their best brain is quite amazing.
-We occasionally invoke our intuition, also referred to as our “gut”, to give us directives for our best decisions.
-Unfortunately, we sometimes proceed forward and bypass our gut, despite feeling an emotional uneasiness telling us to stop moving.
-Our brain is really the best tool for decision-making and is the powerhouse organ that controls the ability to achieve personal goals.
-It expresses itself through signals, which we frequently miss or ignore.
+We occasionally invoke our intuition, also referred to as our gut feeling, to give us directives for our best decisions.
+Unfortunately, we sometimes proceed forward and bypass our gut feeling of emotional uneasiness telling us to stop moving.
+The brain’s decision making capabilities are underutilized in stress management.
+It expresses itself through our brain’s signals, which we frequently miss or ignore.
+Yet this powerhouse organ controls the emotional center which is an important factor in achieving personal goals.

 Mastery of the requirements needed to maintain your best brain can help you with the following: